opetch/terraform-aws-cli-resource/README.md

 AWS CLI Resource Terraform Module
 =================================

+_Forked from https://github.com/opetch/terraform-aws-cli-resource and ported to 0.12.
+PR subitted to original repo on Feb.
+6th, 2020_

 This module is used to create a AWS resource in terraform by calling out to the CLI, with support for cross account resource creation (see example).
 The module encapsulates the act of assuming a role, when required to create the resource in the specified account.

 Use Cases